zalam003/energi-wiki/docs/04-developers/simnet-core-node.md

 title: Energi Core Node Simnet Deployment Guide
 ---

+## Introduction
-**In addition to the current mainnet and testnet networks, a third network version has been added with the goal of creating a network that is easy to test features on without requiring a hard fork of the previous network instance.
+In addition to the current mainnet and testnet networks, a third network version has been added with the goal of creating a network that is easy to test features on without requiring a hard fork of the previous network instance.
 Simnet network activated by setting `--simnet` flag fits the bill.

 Its easy to set up and tear down a simnet network because: